zacm-uk/z-empire/Readme.md

 - When data is modified, the node tells every node it knows about to update that data, ensuring redundancy.

 - Data is stored as key/value pairs, however the key is hashed with a random salt to ensure that only people who know the hash can access the data.
 This also avoids someone accidentally overwriting data.

+## Important security note
+Z-Empire does not encrypt your data.
+To ensure correct data security, please encrypt data before storing it in a node, and avoid storing encryption information with the data.

+Z-Empire allows nodes to use HTTP and the server created by a node is an HTTP server.
+This is designed to allow easy development and testing, however if using this in production PLEASE use a reverse proxy such as NGINX and disable HTTP.

+If you do not want to create a reverse proxy, use a service such as Azure that allows forcing HTTPS.

 ## How do I configure it?
 Configuration can be done using either a JSON file, an environment variable, or command line arguments.